parthigeo/skafdev/README.md

-# Continuous LOCAL Kubernetes application development using *Skaffold*
+# Continuous LOCAL Kubernetes app development using *Skaffold*
 This guide walks you thru continuous local application development using *Skaffold* container tool.
 This guide aims to demonstrate frictionless developer experience for application running on local Kubernetes cluster.

 ## What is *Skaffold*